Wilson (2017 film): Plot

-After Pippi expresses her desire to prove to her sister Polly that she has a better life and a new family, Wilson initiates a trip to Polly’s house across the state.
-Their stayover unravels when Polly learns that Claire lied to her parents about traveling out of state, claiming that she was staying at a friend’s house.
+Pippi hopes to show her vindictive sister Polly that she has turned her life around.
+Wilson initiates a trip to Polly’s house across the state.
+Their stayover unravels when Polly learns that Claire lied to her parents about traveling out of state, claiming she was staying at a friend’s house.
 Pippi attacks Polly, which leads to Polly calling the police, and they arrest Wilson and Pippi.

 Wilson is sentenced to 36 months in prison for kidnapping and endangering the welfare of a child, while Pippi avoids prison time due to a plea deal.
 Wilson eventually adapts to life in prison but is left heartbroken by Pippi when she visits him in prison and reveals that she’s moving to Australia with her AA sponsor Tucker.
-After Wilson is released, he returns to his hometown to learn from his friend and former pet sitter Shelly that Pepper passed away.
-After Shelly helps Wilson grieve for Pepper, they begin to bond romantically.
+After Wilson is released, he returns to his hometown to learn from his friend and former pet sitter Shelly that Pepper died.
+After Wilson and Shelly grieve for Pepper, they bond romantically.

 Claire reconnects with Wilson and inquires if he has any hereditary diseases because she is pregnant and moving to Portland.
 Wilson attempts to re-enter Claire’s life and considers moving to Portland but is rejected by Clarie’s adoptive father.
 Claire eventually agrees to give Wilson a second chance.

-Months later, Wilson and Shelly are living together with a new dog.
-They answer a video call from Claire and her new baby, enlightening Wilson as he has finally found meaning in his life.
+Months later, Wilson and Shelly are living together with a new dog as they answer a video call from Claire and her new baby.